maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 ``JSON_ENSURE_ASCII``
    If this flag is used, the output is guaranteed to consist only of ASCII characters.
-This is achived by escaping all Unicode characters outside the ASCII range.
+This is achieved by escaping all Unicode characters outside the ASCII range.

 ``JSON_SORT_KEYS``